 2.4.1.
 Endogenous Switching Regression Model (ESRM): The decisions marketers make when faced with a dyadic choice, such as whether to adjust to weather conditions or not, can have a significant impact on household net income.
 This choice can be modelled within an optimization framework.
 Let us assume that marketers are categorized as adapters and non-adapters, denoted by $G{ia}$ and $G{in}$ , respectively.
-While the researcher is aware of the adaptation status, other factors, such as household net income and preferences, remain unknown to the researcher.
+While the researcher is aware of the adaptation status, other factors such as household net income and preferences remain known only to the marketers.
 The unobserved net benefits for marketers can be represented by the equation (1):